 Primary tabs

-- to offer up-to-date and high-quality degree courses, introducing students to some of the most important theory, methods and research in criminology;
+To offer an up-to-date and high-quality degree course, introducing students to some of the most important theory, methods and research in criminology

-- to offer a sound academic foundation to those who aspire to undertake a PhD or a career in teaching and research in criminology or related fields; and
+To offer a sound academic foundation to those who aspire to undertake a PhD or a career in teaching and research in criminology or related fields

-Compulsory modules on Criminological Theories and Research Methods familiarise students with historic and contemporary criminological thinking and research.
+Compulsory modules on Criminological Theories, Criminological Research Methods and Introduction to Quantitative Analysis familiarise students with historical and contemporary criminological thinking and research methods.

-A variety of optional seminars are on offer each year covering a wide range of criminological topics.
-What is on offer varies by year, but in recent years it has included topics such as Policing; the Sociology of Prison Life; Victims and Injustice; Punishment and Mercy; Socio-critical Perspectives on Criminal Justice; History of Violence; Global Perspectives on Violence; People, Places and Crime; Organised Crime, and Neurocriminology.
+Each year, a variety of Optional seminar courses covering a wide range of criminological topics are offered.
+This does vary each year, but in recent years it has included topics such as: Policing; the Sociology of Prison Life; Punishment and Mercy; Socio-critical Perspectives on Criminal Justice; History of Violence; Global Perspectives on Violence; People, Places and the Explanation of Crime; and Organised Forms of Crime.

 Learning Outcomes